Understanding Cabinet Construction: Face Frame vs. Frameless Cabinets

 • Consistent, tight lines between doors and drawers for a seamless aesthetic

-Sleek modern frameless (Euro) cabinets
+Sleek modern frameless (Euro) cabinets, rift sawn white oak

 Design Notes:

 Frameless cabinets are a go-to choice for modern kitchens, Scandinavian-inspired spaces, and anyone who loves a clean, uncluttered look.
+Instead of decorative details, the focus is on proportion, natural materials, and clean lines.
+The cabinetry doesn’t compete for attention; it becomes part of the architecture, allowing elements like wood grain, light, and texture to take the lead.

 Which Style Is Right for You?